DilipVarma0212/vrinda_store_sales_analysis_dasbhboard_excel/README.md

 ### Overview
 The main objective of this project is to create an interactive Excel dashboard and generate insights that help improve business performance in 2023.

 ---

-### Objectives
+### Business Problem

-- Analyze yearly sales performance
-- Identify customer behavior and buying patterns
-- Find top-performing states and sales channels
-- Understand product and demographic trends
-- Provide actionable business insights
+Vrinda Store wants to analyze its 2022 sales data to understand customer behavior, identify top-performing regions and channels, and uncover trends in order patterns.
+The goal is to generate actionable insights that can help improve sales and business strategy in 2023.

 ---